Labour announces ‘charging commission’ to increase crime-solving

 “Where Labour are in power, crime is over a third higher than Conservative-run areas, and as director of prosecutions Keir Starmer oversaw a huge drop in the number of sexual offences that were prosecuted.

-“Meanwhile, we have cut the re-offending rate to lower than when Labour left office, increased the conviction rate by 15%, doubled charge rates for rape, and introduced tougher sentences for the worst offenders.”
+“Meanwhile, we have cut the re-offending rate to lower than when Labour left office, increased the conviction rate by 15 per cent, doubled charge rates for rape, and introduced tougher sentences for the worst offenders.”